kumogata/kumogata/README.md

 Usage: kumogata <command> [args] [options]

 Commands:
-  create   PATH_OR_URL [STACK_NAME]  Create resources as specified in the template validate PATH_OR_URL               Validate a specified template convert  PATH_OR_URL               Convert a template format update   PATH_OR_URL STACK_NAME    Update a stack as specified in the template delete   STACK_NAME                Delete a specified stack list     [STACK_NAME]              List summary information for stacks export   STACK_NAME                Export a template from a specified stack
+  create         PATH_OR_URL [STACK_NAME]  Create resources as specified in the template validate       PATH_OR_URL               Validate a specified template convert        PATH_OR_URL               Convert a template format update         PATH_OR_URL STACK_NAME    Update a stack as specified in the template delete         STACK_NAME                Delete a specified stack list           [STACK_NAME]              List summary information for stacks export         STACK_NAME                Export a template from a specified stack show-outputs   STACK_NAME                Show outputs for a specified stack show-resources STACK_NAME                Show resources for a specified stack

 Options:
     -k, --access-key ACCESS_KEY